 Auditions FAQ

-- Read the audition posting carefully!
+- Read the audition posting carefully.
 This will tell you what to prepare, what to expect and whether you meet the specific requirements for that particular offering.

 - Keep your headshot and resume up to date on your Disney Auditions profile.
+You can always add additional photos and video links to expand your virtual portfolio.

 - Do some research about our entertainment offerings before your audition, so you have the most information possible to be successful.